Afghan Haze Seeds

 Focused: 44%

-The High of Afghan Haze
+Feel the High of Afghan Haze

 Responsible marijuana use within one's tolerance levels can produce pleasant effects- avoid excessive intake.

-Can Medical Afghan Haze Help?
+Can Afghan Haze Help Medically?

 Users Reviews